About the Resident and Fellow Section

 In addition to creating policies, the RFS has many leadership opportunities for residents and fellows.
 The Assembly elects an eight-member Governing Council, which meets three times a year to help direct and implement RFS activities and polices.
 The RFS also has representatives that sit as full voting members on AMA Councils, Committees and the Board of Trustees.
 There are 20 leadership positions and numerous awards, grants, and internship opportunities available for resident and fellow physician members.

 The RFS also provides career resources to resident and fellow physicians during their residency training and when they are transitioning into practice.
-Furthermore, the RFS offers a Communications Listserv that allows residents and fellow to discuss important issues with colleagues, receive involvement opportunities, be alerted to new resources, and stay current on RFS advocacy initiatives.

 Membership in the RFS ensures your voice is heard, not only in the AMA House of Delegates and throughout the AMA, but also in the legislative, executive and judicial branches of the federal government.

 To make a difference, you have to be heard!
 Join the AMA-RFS today!